reema0814/Azure-Synapse-Analytics-Day/README.md

 Wide World Importers is designing and implementing a Proof of Concept (PoC) for a unified data analytics platform.
 Their soft goal is to bring siloed teams to work together on a single platform.

-In this lab, you will play the role of various persona: a data engineer, a business analyst, and a data scientist.
+In this lab, you will play the role of various person: a data engineer, a business analyst, and a data scientist.
 The workspace is already set up to focus on some of the core development capabilities of Azure Synapse Analytics.

 By the end of this lab, you will have performed a non-exhaustive list of operations that combine the strength of Big Data and SQL analytics into a single platform.